JTalamantes/AmiiBomb-uino/README-esp32.md

 ## And when the hardware is ready?

-(pre-compiled builds for flashing within amiibomb may be added eventually, for now, the ESP32 must have amiibombuino flashed onto them using the Arduino IDE with the ESP32 boards added)
+Configure the ESP32 device to work with the Arduino IDE by installing the ESP32 Arduino Core (this link is the official ESP32 Arduino core repository): https://github.com/espressif/arduino-esp32

-Configure the ESP32 device to work with the Arduino IDE (this link is the official ESP32 repository): https://github.com/espressif/arduino-esp32
+(pre-compiled builds for flashing within amiibomb may be added eventually, for now though the ESP32 must have AmiiBombuino firmware flashed onto them using the Arduino IDE with the ESP32 core added)

 You have to run AmiiBomb, Set an Amiibo folder (*.bin files), select the Amiibo Keys, and you are ready to Read and Write Amiibo Tag.